Palm Sunday, Easter Week, Jesus and Insurrection!

 Then things became more serious.
 Jesus went into the Temple and tipped up the tables, accusing the priests of turning it into a den of thieves.

-The priests and officials were furious and wanted to get rid of Jesus; the Romans wanted no trouble and regularly executed insurrectionists; the disciple, Judas, was happy to betray his leader for twenty pieces of silver.
+The Romans, who regularly executed insurrectionists, wanted no trouble at this emotionally charged time of year.
+But the priests and officials were furious and worried.
+They wanted to get rid of Jesus and the disciple Judas was happy to betray his leader for twenty pieces of silver.

 His remaining eleven disciples fled.
 Peter denied him three times before the cockerel crowed.
 Given the chance to have him freed, the crowds cried 'crucify him!' and had Barabbas, the murderer, freed instead.